What I Need to Know to Make Investor Referrals

 If there’s not a good “why now” answer, it doesn't mean you can't continue to build your business and maybe even thrive, but it suggests it may not be an explosive new opportunity with tons of growth potential.

-Could you have discovered an enormous opportunity that others have missed or failed to execute?
-I suppose so, but in that case, could you explain why that may be.
+Could you have discovered an enormous opportunity that could have existed before, and others have missed or failed to execute on?
+I suppose so, and in that case, you need to explain persuasively why that may be.

 If I could only ask an entrepreneur one question about their company and product it would probably be this.